rkgIITBh/data-structures.github.io/HTML/introBtree.md

 ## Introduction to B-Trees

-\alpha B-Trees are used to store very large dictionaries B-Trees allow searches, insertions, and deletions in amortized logarithmic time.
+B-Trees are used to store very large dictionaries B-Trees allow searches, insertions, and deletions in amortized logarithmic time.
 Before we describe the node structures, it is important to know about amortized cost.

 <strong>Amortized cost:</strong> is defined over a sequence or a set of operations.
-If some operations of a given set are costly because future operations become cheap,
+If some operations of a given set are
-we say time is amortized over the given set of operations.
-We have learned about amortized cost earlier in the context of union and find instructions on disjoint sets.
-The reader might remember that a sequence of O(n) unions and finds can be executed in O(nG(n)) time where G(n) is an extremely slow-growing function.
+costly because future operations become cheap, we say time is amortized over the given set of operations.
+We have learned about amortized cost earlier in the context of <b>union</b> and <b>find</b> instructions on disjoint sets.
+The reader might remember that a sequence of O(<i>n</i>) unions and finds can be executed in O(<i>nG(n</i>)) time where <i>G(n)</i>
+is an extremely slow-growing function.
 So, for all practical purpose, each operation of sequence take O(1) amortized time.
 Loosely speaking, amortized time is time partitioned over many operations.
 We will return to amortized time in the analysis of B-Tree at a later point.

 <strong>Defining a B-Tree</strong>